marinasundstrom/CheckedExceptions/docs/exception-handling.md

 ### Handling Exceptions

+#### Best Practices

+- **Handle Exceptions Locally**: Whenever possible, catch and handle exceptions within the method where they occur.
+- **Propagate with Care**: If you must propagate exceptions, use the `ThrowsAttribute` to declare them, but consider it a last resort.
+- **Avoid Swallowing Exceptions**: Do not catch exceptions without proper handling, as this can make debugging difficult.

 #### Example: Unhandled Exception

-A simple `throw` statement generates a diagnostic indicating the exception is unhandled:
+A simple `throw` statement without handling generates a diagnostic indicating the exception is unhandled:

 ```csharp
 public void Foo()